Shahnameh: Content

-Traditional historiography in Iran has claimed that Ferdowsi was grieved by the fall of the Sassanid Empire and its subsequent rule by "Arabs" and "Turks".
-The Shahnameh, the argument goes, is largely his effort to preserve the memory of Persia's golden days and transmit it to a new generation,so that, by learning from it, they could acquire the knowledge needed to build a better world.
+Traditional historiography in Iran holds that Ferdowsi was grieved by the fall of the Sasanian Empire and its subsequent rule by Arabs and Turks.
+The Shahnameh, the argument goes, is largely his effort to preserve the memory of Persia's golden days and transmit it to a new generation, so that, by learning from it, they could acquire the knowledge needed to build a better world.
 Although most scholars have contended that Ferdowsi's main concern was the preservation of the pre-Islamic legacy of myth and history, a number of authors have formally challenged this view.

 Mythical age

-This portion of the Shahnameh is relatively short, amounting to some 2100 verses or four percent of the entire book, and it narrates events with the simplicity, predictability, and swiftness of a historical work.
+This portion of the Shahnameh is relatively short, amounting to some 2100 verses or four percent of the entire book.

-After an opening in praise of God and Wisdom, the Shahnameh gives an account of the creation of the world and of man as believed by the Sassanians.
+After an opening in praise of God and Wisdom, the Shahnameh gives an account of the creation of the world and of man as believed by the Sasanians.
 This introduction is followed by the story of the first man, Keyumars, who also became the first king after a period of mountain-dwelling.
-His grandson Hushang, son of Sīyāmak, accidentally discovered fire and established the Sadeh Feast in its honor.
-Stories of Tahmuras, Jamshid, Zahhāk, Kawa or Kaveh, Fereydūn and his three sons Salm, Tur, and Iraj, and his grandson Manuchehr are related in this section.
+His grandson Hushang, son of Siamak, accidentally discovered fire and established the Sadeh Feast in its honor.
+Stories of Tahmuras, Jamshid, Zahhak, Kawa or Kaveh, Fereydun and his three sons Salm, Tur, and Iraj, and his grandson Manuchehr are related in this section.

 Heroic age

-Almost two-thirds of the Shahnameh is devoted to the age of heroes, extending from Manuchehr's reign until the conquest of Alexander the Great.
-This age is also identified as the kingdom of Keyaniyan, which established a long history of heroic age in which myth and legend are combined.
-The main feature of this period is the major role played by the Saka or Sistānī heroes who appear as the backbone of the Empire.
-Garshāsp is briefly mentioned with his son Narimān, whose own son Sām acted as the leading paladin of Manuchehr while reigning in Sistān in his own right.
-His successors were his son Zāl and Zal's son Rostam, the bravest of the brave, and then Farāmarz.
+Almost two-thirds of the Shahnameh are devoted to the age of heroes, extending from Manuchehr's reign until the conquest of Alexander the Great.
+This age is also identified as the kingdom of the Kayanians, which established a long history of heroic age in which myth and legend are combined.
+The main feature of this period is the major role played by the Saka or Sistani heroes who appear as the backbone of the Empire.
+Garshasp is briefly mentioned with his son Nariman, whose own son Sam acted as the leading paladin of Manuchehr while reigning in Sistan in his own right.
+His successors were his son Zal and Zal's son Rostam, the bravest of the brave, and then Faramarz.

-Among the stories described in this section are the romance of Zal and Rudāba, the Seven Stages (or Labors) of Rostam, Rostam and Sohrab, Sīyāvash and Sudāba, Rostam and Akvān Dīv, the romance of Bijan and Manijeh, the wars with Afrāsīyāb, Daqiqi's account of the story of Goshtāsp and Arjāsp, and Rostam and Esfandyār.
+Among the stories described in this section are the romance of Zal and Rudaba, the Seven Stages (or Labors) of Rostam, Rostam and Sohrab, Siyavash and Sudaba, Rostam and Akvan Div, the romance of Bijan and Manijeh, the wars with Afrasiab, Daqiqi's account of the story of Goshtasp and Arjasp, and Rostam and Esfandyar.